§ 3.2 STANDARDS, PROCEDURES, AND REQUIREMENTS FOR DEVELOPMENT APPLICATIONS.

 (B) Authority.
 The Town Council may adopt an ordinance amending the Official Zoning Map upon compliance with the provisions of this section.

 (C) Initiation.
-An application to amend the Official Zoning Map may be initiated by the Town Council, the Planning Board, the Ordinance Administrator, or a resident of the town.
+An application to amend the Official Zoning Map may be initiated by the Town Council, the Planning Board, the Ordinance Administrator, a resident of the town, or any other person having a financial or other interest in land located within the town’s zoning jurisdiction.

 (D) Downzoning.
 No amendment to zoning regulations or a zoning map that downzones property in accordance with the definition of downzoning included in this ordinance and consistent with the definition provided in G.S. § 160D-601(d) shall be initiated nor is it enforceable without the written consent of all property owners whose property is the subject of the downzoning amendment, unless the downzoning amendment is initiated by the town.